oddt/oddt/README.md

 > pip install oddt

 ### Documentation
-Automatic documentation for ODDT can be build
+Automatic documentation for ODDT is available on [Readthedocs.org](https://oddt.readthedocs.org/).
+Additionally it can be build localy:
    > cd docs

    > make html